Ulcerative colitis: Histologic

+Severe ulcerative colitis, H&E stain: mucosal ulceration with loss of crypt architecture and replacement by inflamed granulation tissue containing abundant neutrophils, lymphocytes, and plasma cells.
+Ulceration is the defining feature of Nancy Histological Index grade 4.

 Biopsies of the mucosa are taken during endoscopy to confirm the diagnosis of UC and differentiate it from Crohn's disease, which is managed differently clinically.
 Histologic findings in ulcerative colitis include: distortion of crypt architecture, crypt abscesses, and inflammatory cells in the mucosa (lymphocytes, plasma cells, and granulocytes).
 Unlike the transmural inflammation seen in Crohn's disease, the inflammation of ulcerative colitis is limited to the mucosa.

 Laboratory tests

 Blood and stool tests serve primarily to assess disease severity, level of inflammation, and rule out causes of infectious colitis.
 All individuals with suspected ulcerative colitis should have stool testing to rule out infection.

 A complete blood count may demonstrate anemia, leukocytosis, or thrombocytosis.
 Anemia may be caused by inflammation or bleeding.
 Chronic blood loss may lead to iron deficiency as a cause for anemia, particularly microcytic anemia (small red blood cells), which can be evaluated with a serum ferritin, iron, total iron-binding capacity and transferrin saturation.
 Anemia may be due to a complication of treatment from azathioprine, which can cause low blood counts, or sulfasalazine, which can result in folate deficiency.
 Thiopurine metabolites (from azathioprine) and a folate level can help.

 UC may cause high levels of inflammation throughout the body, which may be quantified with serum inflammatory markers, such as CRP and ESR.
 However, elevated inflammatory markers are not specific for UC, and elevations are commonly seen in other conditions, including infection.
 In addition, inflammatory markers are not uniformly elevated in people with ulcerative colitis.
 Twenty five percent of individuals with confirmed inflammation on endoscopic evaluation have a normal CRP level.
 Serum albumin may also be low related to inflammation, in addition to loss of protein in the GI tract associated with bleeding and colitis.
 Low serum levels of vitamin D are associated with UC, although the significance of this finding is unclear.

 Specific antibody markers may be elevated in ulcerative colitis.
 Specifically, perinuclear antineutrophil cytoplasmic antibodies (pANCA) are found in 70 percent of cases of UC.
 Antibodies against Saccharomyces cerevisiae may be present, but are more often positive in Crohn's disease compared with ulcerative colitis.
 However, due to the poor accuracy of these serologic tests, they are not helpful in the diagnostic evaluation of possible inflammatory bowel disease.

 Several stool tests may help quantify the extent of inflammation present in the colon and rectum.
 Fecal calprotectin is elevated in inflammatory conditions affecting the colon, and is useful in distinguishing irritable bowel syndrome (noninflammatory) from a flare in inflammatory bowel disease.
 Fecal calprotectin is 88% sensitive and 79% specific for the diagnosis of ulcerative colitis.
 If the fecal calprotectin is low, the likelihood of inflammatory bowel disease is less than 1 percent.
 Lactoferrin is an additional nonspecific marker of intestinal inflammation.